CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 >- Previous implementation was a prototype from years ago, and constantly breaks when we do major upgrades to our systems.
 >- New system builds from what we learned over the years with NPCs.
 It will be more stable, and the NPC players fit more seamlessly in to the world.

+### 🔼 `Improvement` Various performance improvements
+- Improved speed of bullet related tasks by ~1000%
+- Improved performance of sound related actions by roughly 35%
+- Improved performance of blood and other particles by > 400%

 ________

 ## ⚖️ Changes